๐ŸฉบBiomedical Instrumentation

 Angiography

-• Contrast-enhanced vascular imaging—radiopaque contrast injected into vessels creates a real-time roadmap of arterial and venous anatomy
+• Contrast-enhanced vascular imaging.
+Radiopaque iodinated contrast is injected into vessels (via catheter), creating a real-time roadmap of arterial and venous anatomy under fluoroscopic guidance.

-• Interventional applications include guiding angioplasty, stent placement, and embolization; diagnostic and therapeutic functions often occur in the same procedure
+• Interventional applications include guiding angioplasty, stent placement, and embolization.
+Diagnostic and therapeutic functions often occur in the same procedure, which is a major advantage over non-invasive alternatives.

-Compare: Angiography vs. CT Angiography—traditional angiography is invasive (catheter-based) but allows immediate intervention; CT angiography is non-invasive and faster for diagnosis but requires a separate procedure for treatment.
+Compare: Angiography vs. CT Angiography: traditional angiography is invasive (catheter-based) but allows immediate intervention.
+CT angiography is non-invasive and faster for diagnosis but requires a separate procedure if treatment is needed.

 Quick Reference Table